 DFF expects expenses for normal work computers, general software, and other general work tools to be covered by the institutions' overhead/administration expenses.
+Likewise, it is expected that general secretarial assistance, general expenses in connection with recruitment, and similar items of expenditure are covered by the institution.
 Consequently, DFF does not offer support for these types of expenses.
 Moreover, DFF expects that access to and use of equipment, apparatuses, facilities, books, databases, etc., already available at the host institutions, will be made available for a given research project at no extra cost by the host institution.
 Unless you can document that special circumstances apply, DFF does not offer support for these types of expenses.